sergeyklay/space-wrangler/README.md

 > the default version on macOS.
 However, I do not recommend relying on continued
 > support for Python 3.9.
 It is advisable to install a more recent version of
 > Python, which is a straightforward process on both Linux and macOS.
->
-> As for Windows users, with all the various issues and hacks they usually deal
-> with, it’s safe to assume they already have the latest version of Python and
-> likely work within WSL or maintain a native POSIX terminal environment.

 ### Installing